Subhasis Chaudhuri: Selected Patents

-The method involves identification and segregation of images into plurality of sets and fusing the sets into a fused image.
-Several such fused images are fused again to generate the desired fused image.

 Awards and honors

 Chaudhuri received the Shri Hari Om Ashram Prerit Vikram Sarabhai Research Award of the Physical Research Laboratory in 2011, followed by the Prof. S. V. C. Aiya Memorial Award of the Institution of Electronics and Telecommunication Engineers, the same year.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2004.
 The Prof. H.H.
 Mathur Excellence in Research Award of the Indian Institute of Technology, Bombay reached him in 2007 and he received the G. D. Birla Award for Scientific Research from the K. K. Birla Foundation in 2010.
 A year later, he was awarded the 2011 NASI-Reliance Industries Platinum Jubilee Award.

 Chaudhuri has received three major research fellowships in his career; starting with Swarnajayanti Fellowship of the Department of Science and Technology in 2003, followed by the Alexander von Humboldt fellowship in 2007 and J. C. Bose National Fellowship of the Science and Engineering Research Board (SERB) in 2008.
 The year 2003 brought him two more honors viz. the elected fellowships of the National Academy of Sciences, India. and Indian National Academy of Engineering.
 Indian Academy of Sciences elected him as their fellow in 2005 and he became a fellow of the Institute of Electrical and Electronics Engineers in 2011.
 In 2012, he received the elected fellowship of the Indian National Science Academy.